-Athletics - NCAA Division I Athletics Program: Duquesne University's Department of Athletics supports 18 varsity sports programs which compete at the NCAA Division I level in both the Atlantic 10 and Northeast Conferences.
-Focused on the four pillars of Academics, Competitive Success, Integrity and Programmatic & Community Engagement, Athletics is committed to providing its 470-plus student-athletes with a first-class, Division I experience.
+Athletics - NCAA Division I Athletics Program: Duquesne University's Department of Athletics supports 20 varsity sports programs which compete at the NCAA Division I level in both the Atlantic 10 and Northeast Conferences.
+Focused on the four pillars of Academics, Competitive Success, Integrity and Programmatic & Community Engagement, Athletics is committed to providing its 500-plus student-athletes with a first-class, Division I experience.

 A member of the Atlantic 10, Duquesne competes in 15 of the conference's sports including men's and women's basketball, men's and women's cross country, men's and women's soccer, men's and women's tennis, men's outdoor track and field, women's indoor and outdoor track and field, women's lacrosse, women's rowing, women's swimming and diving and women's volleyball.
 Duquesne's Division I football team, as well as the women's bowling program, compete in the Northeast Conference.
-The newly added sport of women's triathlon will compete independently at the NCAA Division I level during the 2023-24 academic year, its inaugural season at Duquesne.
-In addition to competitive success, Duquesne student-athletes have earned Academic All-America honors a total of 59 times in 11 sports.
+The newly added varsity sports of women's acrobatics & tumbling, women's golf and women's triathlon will compete independently at the NCAA Division I level.
+In addition to competitive success, Duquesne student-athletes have earned Academic All-America honors 59 times in 11 sports.

-Campus Activities: Between bands, leadership programs and late-night activities, there is plenty to do on campus!
-The Duquesne Program Council hosts comedians, trivia nights, EPIC Bingo, and sponsors weekly movie screenings.
-The Union NiteSpot is open until midnight every night, and provides students with access to WiFi, pool tables, ping pong tables, shuffleboard, board games, and a TV/Movie Room.
-Visit Campus Link or download the free CORQ App for a calendar of campus events and a listing of over 250 student organizations!
+Campus Activities: The Duquesne Program Council hosts campus wide activities throughout the academic year with events such as Epic Bingo, Christmas Ball, Festival on the Bluff, Friday DUNites and more!
+There is something for everyone and there is plenty to do on campus, especially in the Union NiteSpot which is open until midnight every night, and provides students with access to study tables, pool tables, ping pong, shuffleboard, etc. Visit Campus Link or download the free CORQ App for a list of campus events happening each day provided by over 280 student organizations.